 Unusual Options Activity Insight: iShares China Large-Cap ETF

-On Tuesday, shares of iShares China Large-Cap ETF (NYSE:FXI) saw unusual options activity.
-After the option alert, the stock price moved up to $44.58.
+iShares China Large-Cap ETF (NYSE:FXI) shares experienced unusual options activity on Monday.
+The stock price moved down to $43.67 following the option alert.

 - Option Type: SWEEP